Adhishree87/Hackfest2024/README.md

-# Virtual Changing Room
+## 👨‍💻 Virtual Changing Room

-## 👨‍💻 About The Project
 This project is a **Virtual Changing Room** developed for Hackfest2024.
-It provides a digital solution that allows customers to try on clothes virtually.
-Using Augmented Reality (AR) and 3D modeling, users can view how different outfits would look on them, enhancing the online shopping experience and reducing the uncertainty of buying clothes online.
+It provides a digital solution that allows customers to try on glasses, earrings and necklaces virtually.
+Using Augmented Reality (AR), users can view how different accessories would look on them, enhancing the online shopping experience and reducing the uncertainty of accessories online.

 ## 🛠️ Technologies Used